Azure/dev-spaces/advanced networking/README.md

 To learn more about the network architecture of Azure Dev Spaces and configuring its endpoint types see [Configure networking for Azure Dev Spaces in different network topologies.](https://aka.ms/azds-networking)

+## Prerequisites
+1. This scripts requires `az cli` & `kubectl` to set up the resources.
+2. Ensure that the subscription has `Microsoft.ContainerInstance` & `Microsoft.Storage` resource providers are registered.
+This is required as the templates uses arm's deploymentScripts resource.

 ## Deploying the ARM template
 This folder contains following files which would help in deploying resources:
  * `devspaces-vnet-template.json` is the ARM template